-- 5.33 The Sheffield Core Strategy provides the overall spatial strategy and vision for the City, including the relationships between the areas within it and how different factors come together in each area for the period to 2026. - 5.34 It is our view that the policies of the UDP and to an extent the Core Strategy are out of date and in the context of paragraph 215 of the Framework and can only attract limited

-- weight.
-Furthermore, in the absence of a five year housing land supply, paragraph 49 is engaged and therefore policies relevant to the supply of housing are out of date and the 'tilted' balance is applied to the other policies. - 5.35 Many of the policies are out of date because they are now inconsistent with both the general thrust of the Framework and the detail of both the Framework and the NPPG.
-The section below sets out the policies in general but the assessment of the relevant policies against the Framework and NPPG are set out in the next section. - 5.36 In respect of the Core strategy specifically, this document was produced to form part of the development plan alongside a site allocations document, however a draft version of this document was abandoned in 2014.
+- 5.16 The Sheffield Core Strategy provides the overall spatial strategy and vision for the City, including the relationships between the areas within it and how different factors come together in each area for the period to 2026. - 5.17 It is our view that in the absence of a five year housing land supply, paragraph 11d) Footnote 7 is engaged and therefore the policies relevant to the supply of housing are out of date and the 'tilted' balance is applied to the other policies. - 5.18 Many of the policies are also considered to be out of date because they are now inconsistent with both the general thrust of the Framework and the detail of both the Framework 2018 and the NPPG 2018.
+The section below sets out the policies in general but the assessment of the relevant policies against the Framework and NPPG are set out in the next section. - 5.19 In respect of the Core Strategy specifically, this document was produced to form part of the development plan alongside a site allocations document, however a draft version of this document was abandoned in 2014.
 Therefore the Core Strategy does not form part of a complete Development Plan.